26 Oct 21 by justatest

-The exhibition opened, but unfortunately the drawing was not included as the organizer tells me it has been lost in the post
+The exhibition opened, but unfortunately the drawing was not included as the organizer told me it had been lost in the post!

-It couldn´t be that the package had indeed been delivered and despite endorsements of museum staff, artshop owners, gallerists and critics, it was the artists themselves who censored the drawing and refused to show it by pretending it had never arrived... could it?
+Well, it couldn´t be that the drawing had been delivered, and despite the earlier endorsements of museum staff, artstore owners, gallerists and critics, it was the artists themselves who censored it by pretending the drawing had never arrived... could it?